Nicola Horlick: Politics

 It was reported that Horlick tried to become a Labour MP in the 1997 United Kingdom general election, and told the Sunday Express that she hoped "that Tony Blair will win the election".

 In a May 2017 LinkedIn blog post, Horlick stated that her preferred outcome at the forthcoming 2017 United Kingdom general election was a hung parliament.
 Horlick encouraged voters in constituencies "where Labour won last time" to vote Labour (under then leader Jeremy Corbyn) so that the UK would "not end up with 'hard' Brexit", and that "the important thing is to avoid a large Tory majority if we are to protect the economic future of our country".

 In the wake of the EU referendum, she wrote of her strong opposition to Brexit and cautious support of the Liberal Democrats.

 On 3 October 2019, it was announced that she was to be the Liberal Democrat parliamentary candidate in Chelsea and Fulham.
 Horlick was unsuccessful in her bid to become the MP for Chelsea and Fulham at the 2019 United Kingdom general election; incumbent Greg Hands retained the seat for the Conservatives.
 She did, however, greatly increase the Liberal Democrats' vote share, from 11% to 26%, finishing in 2nd place.

+In the 2022 Hammersmith and Fulham London Borough Council election, she was a candidate in the Munster ward.